sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_3_multisector_modelling.md

-# Multisector modelling with MACRO
+# Multisector modelling with Macro

 !!! note "Interactive Notebook"
     The interactive version of this tutorial can be found [here](https://github.com/macroenergy/Macro/tree/main/tutorials/tutorial_3_multisector_modelling.ipynb).

 In this tutorial, we extend the electricity-only model considered in Tutorial 2 to build a multisector model for joint capacity expansion in electricity and hydrogen sectors.

-To do this, we scorporate hydrogen and electricity demand from Tutorial 2, and endogeneously model hydrogen production and storage in MACRO.
+To do this, we scorporate hydrogen and electricity demand from Tutorial 2, and endogeneously model hydrogen production and storage in Macro.

 ```julia
 using Pkg; Pkg.add(["VegaLite", "Plots"])